-Please see the Arabian Horse Association Handbook for the rules and regulations for the registration of horses to be entered in Arabian Racing.
+Please see Chapter 10 of the Arabian Horse Association Handbook for the rules and regulations for the registration of horses to be entered in Arabian Racing.

 The following forms may be required when registering a horse for racing.
-These forms can be obtained by calling the Arabian Horse Association Registry at (303) 696-4566 or e-mail your request.
+These forms can be obtained at the Arabian Horse Association website.

 Certificate of Registration for Racing

 The Certificate of Registration for Racing is necessary for a purebred Arabian to compete in pari-mutuel races in the United States.
 A horse will not be considered eligible to race until this certificate has been issued under the rules and regulations of the Registry.
 The certificate lists the horse’s name, registration number, owner, breeder, state foaled, four generation pedigree, markings, nominations, and official ownership transfers.

 The new Certificate of Racing Forms are available here on our Forms page.

 They can also be downloaded at the Arabian Horse Association Website.

 Transfer for a Race Horse